 Here are answers to some common questions about your milk supply - from having too much to having too little.

-Here are answers to some common questions about what breastfeeding mothers should and shouldn't eat and drink.
+Here are answers to some common questions about what breastfeeding moms should and shouldn't eat and drink.

 Making a decision to breastfeed or formula feed your baby is a personal one.
 There are some points to consider to help you decide which option is best for you and your baby.